shreyabirthare/public_lab2/README.md

 as a distributed application  using Docker.
 If you are not familiar with Docker, be sure to look at lablet 2, which provides a hands-on tutorial.
 Also, review the references at the end of this file.

-First, create a dockerfile for each of the three microservices that you implemented in part 1.
+First, create a docker file for each of the three microservices that you implemented in part 1.
 Verify that they build and run without issue.

 After that, write a Docker compose file that can bring up (or tear down) all three services using one